tphang/capybara-accessible/README.md

 You can use exclusions to supress failures for accessibility errors that you cannot immediately address, without turning off all assertions.

 The full list of accessibility audit rules is on the [Google Accessibility Developer Tools wiki](https://code.google.com/p/accessibility-developer-tools/wiki/AuditRules).

+Below is what an error looks like:

+    Failure/Error: @session.visit('/inaccessible')
+    Capybara::Accessible::InaccessibleError:

+      <input> tag with text "foo" - Controls and media elements should have labels

 ## Contributing